-School - To the extent available, the School's investments are recorded at fair value as of June 30, 2021.
+School - To the extent available, the School's investments are recorded at fair value as of June 30, 2022.
 GASB Statement No. 72, Fair Value Measurement and Application, defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 This statement establishes a hierarchy of valuation inputs based on the extent to which the inputs are observable in the marketplace.
 Inputs are used in applying the various valuation techniques and take into account the assumptions that market participants use to make valuation decisions.
 Inputs may include price information, credit data, interest and yield curve data, and other factors specific to the financial instrument.
-Observable inputs reflect market data obtained from independent sources.
-In contrast, unobservable inputs reflect the entity's assumptions about how market participants would value the financial instrument.
-Valuation techniques should maximize the use of observable inputs to the extent available.
+Observable inputs reflect the entity's assumptions about how market participants would value the financial instrument.
+Valuation techniques hould maximize the use of observable inputs to the extent available.